 SECOND: Read the Answer Choices.
 Regularly you can limit your answer somewhere around assessing or then again by taking a gander at the units or qualities.

-For instance, you might be requested the number from fighters in a detachment as a chief requests to stand every one of his officers as a square.
+For instance, you might be requested the number of fighters in a detachment as a chief requests to stand every one of his officers as a square.

 Sample Model Example: